 the frequency of contact that was agreed upon.

-When appropriate, an IPE includes:
+When appropriate, the IPE also includes:

-the need for supported employment and/or self-employment;

 an explanation of the criteria used to determine customer participation in service costs;

 additional information requested by the customer or considered vital by the VR counselor.

+The service dates for the IPE must encompass the date that services are initiated to the expected date that services will be completed.

 B-504-1: Employment Goal

 The employment goal, as stated on the IPE, must be specific enough to be meaningful to the customer and agreed to by a VR counselor.
 Do not use general vocational objectives such as "to be determined" or "competitive integrated employment" or "supported employment" or "self-employment".
 The Standard Occupational Classification (SOC) must be included in the IPE.